Deborah Blum, Director

 email@example.com | @tomzellerjr

 Tom Zeller Jr. has spent two decades covering technology, energy policy, poverty, and the environment for a variety of national and international publications, including 12 years as a staff writer and editor at The New York Times.
-His most recent work has focused on the often fractious intersection of science, economics, and public policy, particularly as they relate to energy development and climate change.
 Tom is a former grantee of the International Reporting Project, and he was selected as a Knight Science Journalism Fellow in 2013.
 He joined the KSJ program as the founding editor of Undark in 2015.